ChrisChinchilla/Chip-Shop/manual.md

 Unless affected by events or personalities, 1 resource of any kind = 1 money.
 Players need to plan for what they think they will need for products in production and potential future products.
 Players then allocate these resources to the accumulative costs required for products in [production](concepts/inproduction).

 #### Staff
-Staff are needed to make most things happen, but they are expensive and money is needed to keep them around, or they will leave.
+Staff are needed to make most things happen, but they are expensive and money and other resources are needed to keep them around, or they will leave.
+When as staff member leaves (or is let go by a player) their positive affects no longer count.

 Players always need at least one staff member available or allocated to products in production.
 If a player runs out of staff they are declared [bankrupt](concepts/bankrupt) and must start the game again as a new company (as in setup phase).

 #### Quality
 Products require a certain level of quality to balance potential profit and customer satisfaction.
 Quality products will result in a greater return but require a far greater investment.
 Shoddier products are quicker and cheaper to make but will result in lower loyalty and longevity.